isralduke/thatbook/10-samuel-2.md

 <a name="14:23">14:23</a> So Joab got up and went to Geshur and brought Absalom back to Jerusalem. <a name="14:24">14:24</a> But the king said, “Let him go over to his own house.
 He may not see my face.”
 So Absalom went over to his own house; he did not see the king’s face.

 <a name="14:25">14:25</a> Now in all Israel everyone acknowledged that there was no man as handsome as Absalom.
-From the sole of his feet to the top of his head he was perfect in appearance. <a name="14:26">14:26</a> When he would shave his head—at the end of every year he used to shave his head, for it grew too long and he would shave it—he used to weigh the hair of his head at three pounds according to the king’s weight. <a name="14:27">14:27</a> Absalom had three sons and one daughter, whose name was Tamar.
+From the sole of his feet to the top of his head he was perfect in appearance. <a name="14:26">14:26</a> When he would shave his head — at the end of every year he used to shave his head, for it grew too long and he would shave it — he used to weigh the hair of his head at three pounds according to the king’s weight. <a name="14:27">14:27</a> Absalom had three sons and one daughter, whose name was Tamar.
 She was a very attractive woman.

 <a name="14:28">14:28</a> Absalom lived in Jerusalem for two years without seeing the king’s face. <a name="14:29">14:29</a> Then Absalom sent a message to Joab asking him to send him to the king, but Joab was not willing to come to him.
 So he sent a second message to him, but he still was not willing to come. <a name="14:30">14:30</a> So he said to his servants, “Look, Joab has a portion of field adjacent to mine and he has some barley there.
 Go and set it on fire.”
 So Absalom’s servants set Joab’s portion of the field on fire.